This is the multi-page printable view of this section. Click here to print.

 • When the test execution request is completed, the phrase Deletion policy test execution request has been completed is displayed.

-7. Check the test results when the deletion policy test is completed.
+7. When the deletion policy test is complete, check the test results.

-• Deleted Target Tags item shows the image tags (digests) that are subject to the deletion policy.
+• Tags to be deleted field displays the image tags (digests) that are subject to the deletion policy.

-By using the image security vulnerability inspection feature, you can manually or automatically check the OS package security vulnerabilities of images stored in the Container Registry and the Secrets included in the image.
-Users can identify and remove known vulnerabilities (CVE) and Secrets based on the inspection results to prevent the use of unsafe images.
+By using the image security vulnerability scanning feature, you can manually or automatically scan OS package security vulnerabilities in images stored in Container Registry and the Secrets contained within the images.
+Based on the scan results, users can identify and remove known vulnerabilities (CVE) and Secrets, preventing the use of insecure images.

 Supported OS

-• Vulnerability inspection function supports checking libraries installed via package manager on the following OS.
+• The vulnerability scanning feature supports checking libraries installed via the package manager on the following operating systems.

 Supported OS